tylerjj/tylerjj/README.md

-- 👋 Hi, I’m @tylerjj
+- 👋 Hi, I’m @tylerjj, also known as Tyler Johnston.
 - 👀 As a recent graduate, I’m actively searching for entry level software development positions.
-I find development that contains a visual component to be the most engaging (web-dev, game-dev, mobile-dev, etc.), but I'm primarily interested in a workspace that is welcoming towards industry newcomers.
+I find front-end development to be the most rewarding work, but I'm happy to expand my horizons and work with new skills.
+The goal is to never stop learning.
-- 🌱 I spent the summer dipping my toes into the topics of Unity 2D Development and 3D modeling, as well as refamiliarizing myself with web development and making my portfolio site.
-This fall, I spent the semester working with web development in the form of React, mobile development with Android Studio and React Native, as well as learning some computer graphics fundamentals.
+- 🌱 My portfolio site can be found at https://tylerjj.github.io.
+There I've got a handful of project writeups from this most recent semester, including a course enrollment application made with React, a campus resource finder made with a team in Android Studio (Java), and a gallery of scripts from computer graphics.
 - 📫 How to reach me: tylerj.johnston@outlook.com

 <!---